nebblu/ACTio-ReACTio/README.md

 * Optimised RSD multipole computation.
 * Created python wrapper for RSD multipoles.
 * Created new example python notebooks for rsd multipoles and parametrised-beyond LCDM calculations.
-* New option in compute_react_ext and compute_react_nu_ext (compute_pseudo) that computes the non-linear pseudo spectrum using Takahashi et al Halofit's prediction internally
+* New option in compute_react_ext and compute_react_nu_ext (compute_pseudo) that computes the non-linear pseudo spectrum using Takahashi et al Halofit's prediction internally.
 * Added in a new function in SpecialFunctions.cpp (hubble_init) to initialise a spline of a Hubble function H(a) calculated using the bespokehub function in BeyondLCDM.cpp.
 This is useful if there is not an analytic form for the Hubble function.
 * Added in Hu-Sawicki forms for $\alpha$ EFTofDE basis in BeyondLCDM.cpp.